3 Tennis Fitness PillarsApr 28, 2022

 Technical: This relates to on-court play - lessons, squads, matches.
 Most players spend most of their time on this pillar.
 It is the main focus for most players.
 In fact, many players do not do any work outside of this pillar and for those that do it is often unstructured and ineffective (sorry but it is true).

-Physical: This relates to Tennis strength and conditioning training – Strength, endurance, agility, power, speed, warm-up, flexibility, recovery, hydration, nutrition.
+Physical: This relates to Tennis strength and conditioning training – Strength, endurance, power, speed and agility, warm-up, flexibility, recovery, hydration, nutrition.
 There is a bit going on here right!
 Hence why I believe the game is super complex.
 Getting this pillar right is tricky, especially for young players, navigating through the development pathway is challenging and you do not want to get it wrong, you only have one chance at it.
 Every player should be doing work in this pillar.
 This is the best way to support your technical pillar by making you a more robust, resilient, and capable athlete, which in effect will enable you to play at a much higher level on the court.
 That makes sense, right?

 To improve in this pillar, check out what we have here - CLICK HERE